|Jerjerrod is particularly unimpressed with you, Mutton Chops McGee!|

 |Commandant Aresko knows how to make the intimidating clenched first pose.
 Take note, Titus.|

 Nearly always, however, does not mean always always.
 Aresko can be superior to Wulff when he's used on an Interdictor cruiser with the Interdictor title; the title allows you to use Aresko twice in one turn when he's set up appropriately.
-I would still counsel skepticism in that regard as Aresko's still trickier to set up and less reliable overall but he can be quite effective when paired with the Interdictor title in the right circumstances.
+It's expensive, but Aresko can also provide a Comms Net token on a helper Gozanti better than Wulff can, provided your nearby ships are willing to cooperate.

 |She directs you to better understand poliosis before making fun of her hair streak, thank you.|

 Director Isard has a neat effect but unfortunately her utility is limited without a good combination card to really utilize the information you gain.
 Presently, you could make an argument for using her in a fleet with a Slicer Tools Gozanti so the Gozanti has a better idea as to whether a particular ship is a high- or low-priority hacking target, but it's a bit of a stretch.
+The same is true of being able to identify the right Raid token to apply using a Mandalorian Gauntlet squadron.
 If and when the Imperials get access to some kind of effect that allows you to punish an enemy ship when you correctly guess its top command, Director Isard will finally have a home.
 Until then, I have a hard time recommending her.

 |Where is Spain?
 Why does everyone ask if I'm from there?
 It's so unexpected!|

 - The line "when an enemy ship... changes its speed" is a little more nebulous than I'd like, but has since been clarified in an FAQ to mean "This card’s effect resolves when the value on an enemy ship’s speed dial is changed," which means the Grand Inquisitor will trigger when an enemy ship's speed changes against its will from effects like Tractor Beams and the like.